Thank you for reading D.C. Witness.

 The charges stem from his alleged involvement in the fatal shooting of 28-year-old Lester Howard on May 15, 2021, that left three others injured on the 3900 block of Minnesota Avenue, NE.

 According to court documents, Peterson allegedly aided and abetted in a shooting as the getaway driver and provided the shooter with the firearm.
-The shooter remains unidentified and the police is still searching for them.
+The shooter remains unidentified and police are still searching for them.

-During their opening arguments, the prosecution argued that Peterson knew the “trigger man,” asserting that “Peterson followed the plan… he arrives, he provides, he drives” as the shooter was allegedly waiting for Peterson to arrive at the scene to commit the crime.
+During their opening, the prosecution argued that Peterson knew the “trigger man,” asserting that “Peterson followed the plan… he arrives, he provides, he drives” as the shooter was allegedly waiting for Peterson to arrive at the scene to commit the crime.

 They stated that Peterson’s car “stop(ped) not at the light” but instead as close as possible to the shooter to obtain the weapon from the glovebox of the suspect vehicle.
 The prosecution claimed the passenger side door was left unlocked for the shooter to get in, and Peterson pulled away without any hesitation.